BardicDefense/purple-hack/README.md

 ## Note Your Saving Throw

-*You'll need to roll this number or lower to succeed.*
+*You'll need to roll this number or higher to succeed.*

 - Cleric: 14 (+2 vs poison & paralysis)
 - Druid: 14 (+2 vs fire & lightning)